-Graduate-level cybersecurity programs seek to prepare applicants to defend integral infrastructures.
-Graduates of the program will be well-versed in programming languages and database structures, have experience working with big data, and be able to architect secure systems.
-Graduates will also be expected to have ample knowledge of system protection techniques for web, mobile and critical infrastructures.
-Through application of mathematical logic, graduates will be able to detect malware and provide system assurance and risk assessment.
+Graduates of master’s programs will be well-versed in programming languages and database structures, have experience working with real world security tools, and be able to architect secure systems.
+Graduates will also be expected to have ample knowledge of system protection techniques for web, mobile and embedded infrastructures.

 NSA and DHS Designated Research and Education Institutions in California